ChipSlayer1/ChipSlayer1/README.md

 - 👋 Hi, I’m @ChipSlayer1
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... programming in general
-- 🌱 I’m currently learning ... about webpages but I want to learn how to develop apps for android and ios
+- 🌱 I’m currently learning ... about a lot of things. hoping to eventually develop android and ios apps
 - 💞️ I’m looking to collaborate on ... nothing at the moment
-- 📫 How to reach me ... andrewkillillay03@gmail.com
+- 📫 How to reach me ... andrewkillillay03@gmail.com (940)-273-4017

 <!---
 ChipSlayer1/ChipSlayer1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.